Skip to content

 kind — one of "day", "week", "month", "year".
 Truncates each fetched value in Python and de-duplicates so a chronological archive list is one DB round-trip.

-datetimes(field: str, kind: str, order: str = 'ASC') -> list
+datetimes(field: str, kind: str, order: str = 'ASC') -> QuerySet

 Distinct truncated datetimes for field.

-adates(field: str, kind: str, order: str = 'ASC') -> list async
+adates(field: str, kind: str, order: str = 'ASC') -> QuerySet async

-adatetimes(field: str, kind: str, order: str = 'ASC') -> list async
+adatetimes(field: str, kind: str, order: str = 'ASC') -> QuerySet async

 Async counterpart of :meth:datetimes.
+Returns a materialized :class:~dorm.QuerySet (already cached).

 alias(**kwargs: Any) -> QuerySet[_T]